sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-12-primer-chapter14.md

 std::cout << a(-3) << std::endl;        // prints 3
 ```
 - the function-call operator must be a member function
-- call operator takes empty parameter, instead, it has a another parameter list which follows the usual parameter list
+- call operator takes empty parameter, instead, it has another parameter list which follows the usual parameter list
     * if the another parameter list is different, there can be multiple overloaded call operators in the same class
 - the `return type` and `additional paramemter list` is defined in the same way as we define normal function
 - objects of classes that define a call operator are referred to as **function object** because they act like a function